jfischoff/trek/development-notes.md

       In this way the migrator can orchanstrate the steps to a zero down time deployment.

+- One of the things I am noticing.
+The value of the current `list/apply` tests is I did not need to know how to convert an inputgroup to an outputgroup.

 # 1/5/2020
 - I've decided that the extra work of writing adapters to maintain the more complex db core is not the fastest path.
 I should remove the functionality and only maintain a db core that has the interface the cmd line interface supports.